Shiitake: benefits, dosage, contraindications

 Autoimmune diseases: use with caution

-Bleeding disorder: use with caution
+Bleeding disorders: use with caution

 Avoid consuming amounts greater than those found in food due to a lack of reliable information.